~I came upon the idea for this posting while reading an older post.~

 "Unattainable or distant?"

-Because of my reasoning in this post, experiencing a time long past has not necessarily been unattainable or distant, has it?
+Because of what I wrote in this post, experiencing a time long past has not necessarily been unattainable or distant, has it?

 And maybe...just maybe...I do have a nostalgic longing for times before my own time, even if it's only through experience, because many memories would still be the same.